 View worksheetDuring fifth grade, your child will learn to add and subtract decimals to the hundredths place.
 For example, 2.32 + 3.41 = 5.73.

-View worksheetWhen entering first grade, your child should be able to read common, high-frequency words by sight, such as “the,” “of,” “to” and “you.”
+View worksheetWhen entering first grade, your child should be able to correctly use positional words, such as “above” and “between.”

 View worksheetDuring fifth grade, your child will learn to make inferences when reading fiction and nonfiction text passages, citing places in the text that led your child to draw certain conclusions.

-View worksheetWhen entering fifth grade, your child should be able to easily add and subtract multidigit whole numbers.
+View worksheetWhen entering first grade, your child should be able to add and subtract simple facts.
+For example, 3 + 7 = 10 and 10 — 5 = 5.

-View worksheetDuring kindergarten, your child will learn to identify 2-D (flat) and 3-D (solid) shapes, find shapes in the real world and compare shapes based on their number of sides or corners.
+View worksheetWhen entering first grade, your child should be able to identify 2-D (flat) and 3-D (solid) shapes, find shapes in the real world and compare shapes based on their number of sides or corners.

 View worksheetDuring fifth grade, your child will learn to read and analyze level-appropriate stories, dramas, poems and nonfiction texts—summarizing key events and details, analyzing characters and identifying elements such as the main idea and author’s purpose.